 The 2020 edition of the L.A.
 County Fair has been canceled.

 Summer in Los Angeles may be officially over come September, but the fun has just begun for L.A.
 County Fair-goers.
 Every year, thousands of people make the trip to the Fairplex in Pomona to eat fried foods, take a plunge on a carnival ride and maybe win a prize at one of the many game booths.
 But there are more attractions at the fair than just the food and rides.
-So before you start making your plans for the fall, enjoy one last summer hoorah at the L.A.
+So before you start making your plans for the fall, enjoy one last summer hurrah at the L.A.
 County Fair—and make the most of it with our guide.

 The L.A.
 County Fair runs from August 30–September 22.
 Hours are Wed noon–10pm, Thu noon–11pm, Fri noon–midnight, Sat 10am–midnight and Sun 10am–10pm.
 Labor Day Weekend hours were supposed to be extended, and the fair will open that Monday.